 1. In a large enough pot, fill with enough oil to deep fry the fish (fish has to be able to be completely submerged).

 2. Heat the oil to 360F (180C).
 When the temperature of the oil has reached 340F (170C), season the fish with salt and pepper.

-4. Open the can of beer, measure out the 1 cup (and that includes beer foam) and mix it into the pre-measured dry ingredients.
+1. As soon as the temperature of the oil is 360F (180C), open the can of beer, measure out 1 and 1/2 cup (and that includes beer foam) and mix it into the pre-measured dry ingredients.
 Do this quickly so that you keep in as much bubbles as possible.
 If there are flour lumps, leave them.
 A few here and there is fine.
 The consistency of the batter should be a little thicker than whipping cream.
 It should not be as thick as double/thickened cream.
 So add more/less beer/flour if required.

 How I remove as much oil as possible from battered fried fish

 1. After draining most of the oil away on a wire rack, sit the fried fish on tempura paper/kitchen paper towels/oil absorbing paper for a few minutes.